AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

       end T1;

-      type T2 is new T1 with class record function "=" (Left : T2; Right : T1) return Boolean;
+      type T2 is new T1 with class record function "=" (Left, Right : T2) return Boolean;
-         function "+" (Left : T2; Right : T1) return T1;
+         function "+" (Left, Right : T2) return T2;
       end T2;
    end P;

-Note that when overriding an operator, only the first parameter changes to the current class type.
+Note that here both parameters (and, for ``"+"``, the result) are controlling, so they all change to the current class type when overriding.
+A parameter or result that should instead keep its subtype across overridings would be marked with ``'Fixed``.

 Inheritance from regular tagged types
 -------------------------------------